vertec-io/pl3xus/docs-site/content/docs/core/guides/mutations.md

 ---
 # Component Mutations Guide

-This guide covers how clients can modify server-side ECS components through the mutation system in eventwork_sync and eventwork_client.
+This guide covers how clients can modify server-side ECS components through the mutation system in pl3xus_sync and pl3xus_client.

 ---